Follow these quick and easy to implement study tips to boost your grades within as little as a week.

-I love to be the bearer of good news, but you really don’t need to study for hours and hours on end to achieve top marks.
+Good news!
+You really don’t need to study for hours and hours on end to achieve top marks.

 Myth number 3) You have to attend an elite or prestigious school to achieve top grades.

 I just like to laugh at this one, because it’s so not true.

-Myth 4) It will be super difficult.
+Myth 4) It will be difficult.

 Most teachers and instructors will try their best to provide relevant, accurate and up to date information.
 However, this doesn’t always happen.

 To ensure you have a full set of notes, you must learn how to research information for yourself.

 Independent learning and research is the best way to fill the gaps in your notes.

-PRO TIP: As you are the one doing the research, your brain will automatically start to digest, process and retain the information better than if you were just simply handed a full set of notes.
+There is also another benefit to independent learning; because you are the one doing the research, your brain will automatically start to digest, process and retain the information better than if you were just simply handed a full set of notes.

-Think of this as early revision!
+Think of this as early revision.

-So, Charlotte where do I find this information?
+So where do I find this information?

+The beauty of this site?
 You don’t have to sign up as a teacher to access their resources!

 Missing some Biology notes?
 Want to brush up on your French?
 Struggling to understand some key concepts in History?
+Sign up to TES.

-It’s free (unless you want to pay for some of the guides – but I personally don’t think it’s necessary to pay for them because there are literally thousands of free, high quality resources posted every day across all subjects).
+It’s completely free (unless you want to pay for some of the guides – but I personally don’t think it’s necessary to pay for them because there are literally thousands of free, high quality resources posted every day across all subjects).

-I would highly recommend checking Youtube out for online tutorials and guidance videos.
+If you’re based elsewhere and are sitting exams other than those mentioned above, I would highly recommend checking Youtube out for online tutorials and guidance videos.